dford-avb/dford-avb.github.io/_includes/contributor/labels.md

 * `Fixed in 2.1.x` - The issue has been fixed in one of the 2.1.x releases or in 2.1-develop branch and will be available with the upcoming patch release.
 * `Fixed in 2.2.x` - The issue has been fixed in one of the 2.2.x releases or in 2.2-develop branch and will be available with the upcoming patch release.
 * `Fixed in 2.3.x` - The issue has been fixed in one of the 2.3.x releases or in 2.3-develop branch and will be available with the upcoming patch release.
-* `non-issue` - A described behavior in the issue description is valid and shouldn't be changed in Magento code base.
+* `non-issue` - A described behavior in the issue description is valid and shouldn't be changed in Openmage code base.

 ### DevDocs
 {:.no_toc}